ULL-EDYP-MUIIR-IC-2425/evocomp-theory/docs/ea-concepts.md

 This operator is classified as a parent-centric crossover.
 With parent-centric crossover operators, offspring are generated closer to their parents.
-Particularly, this operator simulates the operation of the \ac{opx} operator when it is applied to binary string representations.
+Particularly, this operator simulates the operation of the OPX operator when it is applied to binary string representations.
 However, the SBX operator was specifically designed to deal with real-coded chromosomes.
 It is based on a probability distribution function that can be adapted to the problem at hand by means of the distribution index $\eta$: